jufa/slate/README.md

 To save as a home screen icon on a phone, use option 'add to homescreen' in your phone's OS

+## Limitations
+This uses Javascript interface to the host phone's clock.
+If the user has manually set their clock, the timestamps will follow what the user set, not network disciplined time (i.e. NTP)
+If the phone has been away from network connection for an extended period (days or weeks), it may expereince clock drift, which will be reflected in this app's time code

 <img width="445" height="945" alt="image" src="https://github.com/user-attachments/assets/9a2fc69b-e6df-44ee-b2cc-e646bc439f5e" />